smgacema/Runsheet-Management/README.md

 # Run Sheet Management

-A Django Web app that assigns and schedules tasks to bank employees.
+A Django Web App that assigns and schedules tasks to company employees.

 ## Screenshots